ds-modules/curriculum-guide/connector/instructor/checklist.md

 * Sign up for connector instructor [Piazza](https://piazza.com/berkeley/other/cs97)

-* Let us know on [Piazza](https://piazza.com/berkeley/other/cs97) if you need any Python packages installed on `datahub.berkeley.edu`
+* Post on [Piazza](https://piazza.com/berkeley/other/cs97) if you need any Python packages installed on `datahub.berkeley.edu`